Arnaud-BARBIER/Multi-strategy-backtest-engine/README.md

 ---

 I built this after realizing that iterating on a monolithic backtest script was getting in the way of doing actual research.
-Every time I wanted to test a new strategy, i was rewriting the same loop always adding the same exit condition or add a session filter.
+Every time I wanted to test a new strategy, I was rewriting the same loop every time I wanted to test a new exit condition or add a session filter.
 This project is the result of refactoring that into something I can actually reuse.

 The engine is written in Python and designed around one idea: **signal generation and execution logic should be completely independent**.
 The operator bring a strategy that produces a `Signal` column and the engine handles everything else: entries, exits, position sizing, breakeven, atr trailing stops, session filtering, and later trade analytics and hypothesis testing.